algorithmiaio/dev-center/_pages/algorithm-development/model-guides/nltk.md

 - Click on **“Add Collection”** under the “My Collections” section on your data collections page.

 - After you create your collection you can set the read and write access on your data collection.
-For more information check out: <a href="/application-development/data-sources/hosted-data-guide/">Data Collection Types</a>
+For more information check out: <a href="{{ site.baseurl }}/application-development/data-sources/hosted-data-guide/">Data Collection Types</a>

 <img src="{{ site.baseurl }}/images/post_images/model_hosting/add_collection.png" alt="Create a data collection" class="screenshot">